mateuswetah/docker-ionic/README.md

-git clone *some_ionic_repository* OR ionic start myApp sidemenu cd myApp npm install ionic serve OR ionic cordova run Android.
+git clone *some_ionic_repository* OR ionic start myApp sidemenu cd myApp npm install ionic serve --external OR ionic cordova run Android.
 ```

-If you plan to run `ionic serve`, remember to have your ports free.
+If you plan to run `ionic serve --external` or `ionic cordova run browser --external`, remember to have your ports free.
 If you plan to run `ionic cordova run android`, make sure to:
  - Have your phone plugged and with proper USB connection mode (PTP, sometimes MTP).
  - In case you have adb on your host machine, run `adb kill-server` there, then `adb devices` in your docker.